NerdyMunchies/Data-Refinery-Exercise/README.md

 - Click on **+Operation** and select **Split column**, which you can find under **ORGANIZE**.
 - Choose *AGE* as the **Selected column**.
 Under **POSITION** tab, type *2* under **Positions** and *AGE_num,AGE_str* under the **Names of new columns**.
 Make sure to unselect **Keep original column**
 - Click **Apply**.

+Bear in mind that this is not the best approach to handle this.
+This is just provide an example of how to use the **split column** operation.

 ![Harmonization data in the *AGE* field 2](images/25.png)